velvetkevorkian/preact-ssr/tutorial.md

 ```
 npm install --save-dev rollup @rollup/plugin-node-resolve
 ```
 Next, let's tell Rollup to take our `src/server.js` file and compile it into `build/server.js`.
-Create a `rollup.config.js` file at the root of your project, like this.
+Create a `rollup.config.js` file at the root of your project.
 Note that we're exporting an array of config objects, as we'll be adding a client bundle soon.
 I'd also recommend adding the `build` folder to your `.gitignore` file, although it's not mandatory - some people prefer to check in the built files.
 ```
+// rollup.config.js

 import resolve from '@rollup/plugin-node-resolve'

 export default [